ishubham21/infinity-skncure-angular/readme.md

 ### Version 2 has the following features + the features listed above:

 * **Technologies used:** The previous version of this application was built using HTML, CSS, JavaScript, ML5, and p5.js.
-But the version 2 i.e. the current version is a complete re-written version.
+But the version 2 i.e. the current version is a completely rewritten version.
 It makes use of technologies like **Angular 12, Typescript, HTML, CSS, Angular-Material, Firebase, ML5, p5.js**.
 This application also makes use of some of the Google APIs including **Google Maps API, Google Maps Embedded API, Google Places API.**.

-* **Better User Interface:** In the earlier version of Infinity-SknCure, it only had three buttons in the middle of the screen which was though easy to use but was not asthetically pleasing.
-Therefore, in this version of Infinity SknCure, we have changed the UI completely to make it more close to the user.
-We have used #6749ef as our primary color since blue is typically associated with credibility, trust, knowledge, power, professionalism, cleanliness, calm and focus.
+* **Better User Interface:** In the earlier version of Infinity-SknCure, it only had three buttons in the middle of the screen which was though easy to use but was not aesthetically pleasing.
+Therefore, in this version of Infinity SknCure, we have changed the UI completely to make it closer to the user.
+We have used #6749ef as our primary color since blue is typically associated with credibility, trust, knowledge, power, professionalism, cleanliness, calm, and focus.
 Because all of these qualities are valued in the medical community, blue is the ideal choice for medical logos.
 Refer - [Serendipit Consulting](https://serendipitconsulting.com/what-is-color-theory-and-why-are-so-many-healthcare-logos-blue)

-* **Google Sign-in:** We wanted to give this application a more personalised touch, we wanted it to be unique for each and every person who logs into it.
-Thus, this version of Infinity SknCure allows the users to sign-in with their Google accounts and get served with their respective datas.
+* **Google Sign-in:** We wanted to give this application a more personalized touch, we wanted it to be unique for each and every person who logs into it.
+Thus, this version of Infinity SknCure allows the users to sign in with their Google accounts and get served with their respective data.

 * **Disease Tracker:** You have trackers for your sleep, workouts, and meditation, but what if we say Infinity SknCure will allow you to track your skin health?
 Yes, this is true.
 With Infinity SknCure, users can easily save their prediction results and see them on a date-wise graph.
 This graph allows users to see and track their journey towards healthy skin.

-* **Infinity Community:** Skin disorders brings with them a feeling of low self esteem.
+* **Infinity Community:** Skin disorders brings with them a feeling of low self-esteem.
 They are known to show adverse effects on the mental health of the ones suffering from it.
 With this in mind, we have created a forum where users from different backgrounds can come together and share their journey.
 This feature allows the users to post images and text with no limit on it.
 Further, we believe in the Law of Attraction and that you can achieve anything by manifesting it.
 Thus, this feature can help users in achieving healthy skin.

 * **See a Doctor:** We understand that not everyone in this world trust Artificial Intelligence.
 Thus, Infinity SknCure has a feature that allows users to flexibly schedule meetings with our doctors.
 Whenever users register for a meeting using this feature, a google meet link is sent to them for that particular time slot.